-So, you hope someone will eventually intervene.
-Yet, this perspective also can cause stress, as it assumes we are at the mercy of powerful external forces or individuals.
+We cannot comment on your behaviors related to this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+However, you indicate that you hope someone will eventually intervene to address those social or environmental problems.
+This perspective can also cause stress, as it assumes we are at the mercy of powerful external forces or individuals.

-All that said, there may be another way to look at this: What if you could identify small ways in which you realize that you are contributing to the problem, and then, begin to explore changes that are within your control?
+There may be another way to look at this: What if you could identify small ways in which you realize that you are contributing to the problems, and then, begin to explore changes that are within your control?